SaiAshish9/Bridging_Swift_Into_Obj-C/README.md

 ```

 ```
 2. Add new swift file .
 It will ask to create briding header.
-Select continue option.
+Select Create Bridging Header option.
 ```

 ```